ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 ---
-title: "Overview of the new Microsoft 365 compliance center" ms.author: deniseb
+title: Overview of the new Microsoft 365 compliance center ms.author: deniseb
 author: denisebmsft
 manager: laurawi